arjunguha/compsci220-scala/website/hw/scalacheck_lab/index.md

 **If you work with a partner:** Both of you should submit the file.
 In addition, **put a comment with both of your names at the top of the file**.

-*(For example:
+For example, at the top of ScalaCheckLabTests.scala:

-// Completed by: Sarah Scalington and Jack Javahead*
+// Completed by: Sarah Scalington and Jack Javahead